hanxiaomax/Learncpp_CN/docs/7-12-Introduction-to-testing-your-code.md

 Testing a small part of your code in isolation to ensure that “unit” of code is correct is called unit testing.
 Each unit test is designed to ensure that a particular behavior of the unit is correct.

-Best practice
+!!! success "最佳实践"

 	Write your program in small, well defined units (functions or classes), compile often, and test your code as you go.

 If the program is short and accepts user input, trying a variety of user inputs might be sufficient.
 But as programs get longer and longer, this becomes less sufficient, and there is more value in testing individual functions or classes before integrating them into the rest of the program.

 So how can we test our code in units?

-Informal testing
+## Informal testing

 One way you can test code is to do informal testing as you write the program.
 After writing a unit of code (a function, a class, or some other discrete “package” of code), you can write some code to test the unit that was just added, and then erase the test once the test passes.
 As an example, for the following isLowerVowel() function, you might write the following code: